tilemill-project/tilemill/_posts/docs/reference/0204-02-05-files-and-directories.md

 title: Files & directories
 permalink: /docs/manual/files-directories
 ---
-By default TileMill manages project files, data and exports in a `MapBox` directory in your user's Documents directory.
+By default TileMill manages project files, data and exports in a `Mapbox` directory in your user's Documents directory.
 TileMill will create this directory and its contents automatically when you first start the program.
 Below are the default full paths for this directory; the actual locations may be different depending on your languages settings or other system configuration.

-- **Mac OS X:** `/Users/<user>/Documents/MapBox`
+- **Mac OS X:** `/Users/<user>/Documents/Mapbox`
-- **Ubuntu & other Linux:** `/home/<user>/Documents/MapBox`
+- **Ubuntu & other Linux:** `/home/<user>/Documents/Mapbox`
-- **Windows:** `C:\Documents and Settings\<user>\My Documents\MapBox`
+- **Windows:** `C:\Documents and Settings\<user>\My Documents\Mapbox`

 ## Directory overview

-The layout of the `MapBox` directory is as follows:
+The layout of the `Mapbox` directory is as follows:

-    MapBox/
+    Mapbox/
       cache/
       data/
       export/